 GDPR Compliance Checklist: 9 Important Steps

 The General Data Protection Regulation (GDPR) is a comprehensive data protection framework aimed at safeguarding the personal information of European Union (EU) citizens.
 It is built upon key principles such as transparency, fairness, and accountability.
-Its primary objectives include protecting the rights and freedoms of individuals regarding their personal data.
+Not only for EU organizations but also for any entities that process the personal data of EU citizens and have a wide scope.

 Non-compliance is also often accompanied by legal action and hefty fines of EUR 20 Million or 4% of their global turnover – whichever is greater – underlining how important data protection is within EU laws.
 Thus, Compliance with GDPR is not just a legal mandate but also a fundamental step towards building trust with your customer base and partners.